 Checkboxes Require a Button Press

 Checkboxes are useful for applying a batch of settings.
-With switches, users have to wait for the system to apply a setting one by one.
+With switches, users have to wait for the system to apply each setting one by one.
 Checkboxes allow the system to handle multiple setting changes at one time.

 Deciding Between Switch or Checkbox

-When deciding between a switch or checkbox, focus on context, not function.
+When choosing between a switch or checkbox, focus on context, not function.
 Ask yourself whether a setting should take immediate effect or not.
 Ask yourself whether users need to check their settings before they apply them.